Your IP:Unknown

 How the Geek Squad email scams work

-Auto-renewal scam
+Auto-renewal or fake invoice scam

 In this version of the Geek Squad scam, cybercriminals send you a hoax email with warnings about the impending auto-renewal of your Best Buy subscription or Geek Squad membership.
-You might not have such a subscription, of course, but the email hopes to elicit the fear that you could have accidentally signed up to one, and are now facing a costly renewal fee.
+This is why this scam is also called the Geek Squad renewal scam.

-To cancel your subscription and avoid payment, the Geek Squad email urges you to click a link.
-This takes you to a page that has been designed to look like an authentic Best Buy website.
-Here you are prompted to input your credit card details and social security number to end the subscription.
-This information goes straight to the Geek Squad scammer, who can then use it to steal your identity or break into your checking account.
+On that fake website, you are prompted to input your credit card details and Social Security number to end the subscription.
+This information goes straight to the Geek Squad scammer, who can then use it to steal your identity or break into your bank account.

 Fake antivirus software scam